ixa-ehu/ixa-pipe-nerc/README.md

   + **dict**: baseline features with additional dictionary-based features as implemented by Ratinov and Roth (2009).
 Design Challenges and Misconceptions in Named Entity Recognition.
 In CoNLL.
 These models are more accurate but much slower than the opennlp and baseline models.
+It is **required** to provide --dictPath to use these features, for tagging, training and evaluation.
 + **model**: provide the model to do the tagging.
 If no model is provided via this parameter, ixa-pipe-nerc will revert to the CoNLL baseline model distributed in the nerc-default-resources.tgz.
 + **beamsize**: choose beam size for decoding.
 There is no definitive evidence that using larger or smaller beamsize actually improves accuracy.
 It is known to slow things down considerably if beamsize is set to 100, for example.
-+ **gazetteers**: two mutually exclusive options are available only for LOC, PER and ORG classes.
++ **dictionaries**: two mutually exclusive options are available.
-  This option needs to be re-implemented to allow to add customized dictionaries for whatever NE class, but this is a **pending issue**.
   + **post**: post-process the probabilistic tagging by dictionary look up and correct/add those NE classes deemed to be incorrect by the dictionary.
   + **tag**: tag only those entities that appear in the dictionaries.
+This option requires the --dictPath option below.
++ **dictPath**: provide the directory path containing the dictionaries to be used with the **dictionaries** option and with the -f dict features.
++ **lexer**: switches on the rule-based DFA for NERC tagging.
+Currently we only provide one option **numeric**, which identifies "numeric entities" such as DATE, TIME, MONEY and PERCENT for all the languages currently in ixa-pipe-nerc.

 **Example**: